 We know from past downturns and periods of volatility that often the best course for investors is to stick to their individual plans.
 In equities, popular wisdom argues that you should maintain a long-term focus, stay invested and take advantage of dollar cost averaging through the downturn.

-In March, U.S. Treasury yields reached new all-time lows as the Federal Reserve cut its policy rate to 0.00%–0.25%.
+We’ve been preaching “lower for longer” for years.
+In March, U.S. Treasury yields reached new all-time lows as the U.S. Federal Reserve cut its policy rate to 0.00%–0.25%.
 With the return of zero interest rate policy, the discussion of negative rates in the U.S. will begin in earnest.

 Working through this imbalance will take time.
 We also expect the unwind and repricing of risk in the market will continue to be exacerbated by a lack of liquidity.
 In the initial price decline, banks quickly reached balance sheet risk limits.
 Investors who have been blindly riding the credit wave for years haven’t been able to unwind, even if they wanted to do so.

 The lack of liquidity has been more severe in this downturn compared to the 2008–09 financial crisis.
 Measures have been taken to alleviate stress in the system, and they’re helping, but it’s unlikely that we will see markets return to their pre-COVID-19 complacency.

 As spreads in corporate credit have widened substantially, we are now less defensively positioned, but we remain risk aware as we evaluate new opportunities.
 Years of excesses still need to unwind.
 We will ultimately find value, as we did in recent weeks when credit spreads — the difference between yields offered by U.S. corporate debt and U.S. Treasuries — hit their widest levels.
 We will continue to take advantage of opportunities on a security-by-security basis, viewed through the eyes of our experienced analysts.